iterative/dvc.org/content/docs/tutorials/pipelines.md

 It's time to save our [pipeline](/doc/command-reference/pipeline).
 You can confirm that we do not tack files or raw datasets with Git, by using the `git status` command.
-We are just saving a snapshot of the DVC-files that describe data, transformations (stages), and relationships between them.
+We are saving a snapshot of the DVC-files that describe data, transformations (stages), and relationships between them.

 ```dvc